Skip to main content

 Plunge into discomfort

-Will Tasmania give you shivers?
-Almost certainly.
-Outdoor swimming in cooler waters is not to be feared.
+Will Tasmania's cooler waters give you the shivers?
+Almost certainly, but outdoor swimming is not to be feared.

-On the east coast, take a short walk through eucalypt forest to find the aqua-blue Apsley waterhole, then continue to smaller plunge pools in Douglas-Apsley National Park.
-Further north in the larapuna / Bay of Fires area, take a salty dip in this perfectly blue water, framed by kilometres of white sand.
+On the east coast, take a short walk through eucalypt forest to find the aqua-blue Apsley waterhole, then continue on to the smaller plunge pools in Douglas-Apsley National Park

 Want the camaraderie of a group?
 Swim naked as part of Dark Mofo’s Nude Solstice Swim with a few thousand new friends in Hobart at Long Beach.
-Rock up at sunrise on Saturday 21 June, the morning after the longest night of the year, and grab tickets early to secure your spot.
+Grab tickets early to secure your spot then rock up at sunrise on Saturday 21 June, the shortest day of the year.

 Breathe through the cold